seankross/the-unix-workbench/docs/index.md

 spring to harvest by autumn.
 Software isn't produced in factories on an assembly line.
 Software is a hand-made, often bespoke good.
 If a software developer is an artisan, then Unix is their workbench.
 Unix provides an essential and simple set of tools in a distraction-free environment.
+Even if you're not a software developer learning Unix can open you up to new methods of thinking and novel ways to scale your ideas.
 My goal for this book is to help you get started with Unix by writing the book I would have wanted when I was first learning Unix.
 If you have any additions, corrections, or comments for this book please open an issue or send a pull